Astron/Astron/README.md

 * **jjkoletar** -- early project inspiration/design, bug fixes

 ### License ###
-The Astron project is currently available under the MIT license.
-The terms of this license are available in the "LICENSE" file of this archive.
+The Astron project is currently available under the Modified BSD license (BSD 3-Clause).
+The terms of this license are available in the "LICENSE.md" file of this archive.

 ### Contributing ###
 We welcome any potential contributers!
 Don't just start coding though; we all talk about what we're doing, what is next, etc. on IRC.